grafana/k6-docs/docs/sources/v0.54.x/javascript-api/jslib/http-instrumentation-pyroscope/_index.md

 # HTTP instrumentation for Pyroscope

+{{< admonition type="note" >}}

+The source code for this library can be found in the [grafana/jslib.k6.io](https://github.com/grafana/jslib.k6.io/tree/main/lib/http-instrumentation-pyroscope) GitHub repository.

+{{< /admonition >}}

-With jslib, you can _instrument_ HTTP requests in a way that lets you tag Grafana Cloud Profiles with relevant information generated from k6 tests.
+The `http-instrumentation-pyroscope` module allows you to _instrument_ HTTP requests in a way that lets you tag Grafana Cloud Profiles with relevant information generated from k6 tests.

 ## About baggage header